 Time to bone ALP progression is defined as the time (days) from the date of randomization to the date of first bone ALP progression.
-Bone ALP progression is defined as a $\geq 25\%$ increase from the baseline value, at least 12 weeks from baseline in subjects with no bone

-ALP decline from baseline; or a \geq 25% increase above the nadir value, which is confirmed by a second value obtained 4 or more weeks later in subjects with an initial bone ALP decline from baseline.
+Bone ALP progression is defined as $\geq 25\%$ increase from the baseline value, at least 12 weeks from baseline in subjects with no bone ALP decline from baseline; or $\geq 25\%$ increase above the nadir value, which is confirmed by a second value obtained 4 or more weeks later in subjects with an initial bone ALP decline from baseline.

-Bone ALP response is defined as a $\geq 30\%$ reduction of the blood level at Week 12 or EOT, compared to the baseline value.
-Confirmed bone ALP response is defined as a $\geq 30\%$ reduction of the blood level, compared to the baseline value, confirmed by a second bone ALP value 4 or more weeks later.
+Bone ALP response is defined as $\ge 30\%$ reduction of the blood level at Week 12 and 4 weeks (\pm 7 days) after last radium-223 dichloride/placebo dose, compared to the baseline value.
+Confirmed bone ALP response is defined as a $\ge 30\%$ reduction of the blood level, compared to the baseline value, confirmed by a second bone ALP value 4 or more weeks later.

-Radiological progression free survival based on bone imaging (bone-specific rPFS) is defined as the time (days) from the date of randomization to the date of confirmed radiological progression detected by bone imaging or death (if death occurs before progression).
+Radiological progression-free survival based on bone imaging (bone-specific rPFS) is defined as the time (days) from the date of randomization to the date of confirmed radiological progression detected by bone imaging or death (if death occurs before progression).
 Subjects without confirmed radiological progression or death at the time of analysis will be censored at their last date of radiological tumor assessment.
-(See the SAP for detailed censoring rules).
+(See SAP for detailed censoring rules).
 Bone scans will be read locally.
-All bone lesions visible on a technitium-99m bone scan will need to also be imaged using conventional anatomical imaging techniques such as CT/MRI (with or without contrast).
-Bone progression will be declared according to the mRECIST 1.1 criteria (see Section 16.2).
+All bone lesions visible on a technetium-99m bone scan will need to also be imaged using conventional anatomical imaging techniques such as SPECT CT/MRI or CT/MRI (with or without contrast).
+Bone progression will be declared according to the modified RECIST 1.1 criteria (see Appendix 16.2).
 If a new bone lesion or unequivocal increase in size of bone lesions is identified on bone scan, the lesion must also be confirmed by CT/MRI.
 If a new bone lesion or unequivocal increase in size of bone lesions is only visible on a CT/MRI and not visible on a technetium-99m bone scan, progression will be declared without further confirmation.

-Time to visceral metastases onset is defined as the time (days) from the date of randomization to the date of the first scan showing visceral metastatic disease.
-Subjects with visceral metastases at baseline will be censored at the randomization date.
+Time to visceral metastases onset (in subjects with no visceral disease at baseline) is defined as the time (days) from the date of randomization to the date of the first scan showing visceral metastatic disease.